-The different types of materials can be biodegradable or non - biodegradable.
+These materials can be biodegradable or non-biodegradable.

 Certain laws make sure that rubbish is disposed of in a responsible way.
 For example, if chemicals find their way into rivers or streams they can cause pollution, which may kill wildlife.
 If rubbish from dustbins is allowed to overflow then the streets become filled with litter.